CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * a feature-complete toolkit for developing decentralized applications and financial instruments
 * a method for proof-of-publication and proof-of-ownership with security of the Bitcoin blockchain
-* a peer-to-peer system for creating and algorithmically trading tokens without counterparty risk
+* a system for creating and trading tokens without counterparty risk
+* a decentralized exchange with algorithmic order matching
 * _100% free, modular and extensible open-source software_

 In accordance with Satoshi's philosophy, the Counterparty protocol was launched in January 2014 without raising any funds and began with functioning source code instead of hype.
 Initially, the core developers were anonymous.
 To learn more, read [about XCP](about_xcp.md).